 - Euan Hall, Chief Executive, The Land Trust

 - Further speakers to be announced

 The Government has introduced it's “Enhanced Environment Bill” back into parliament.
 Biodiversity net gain (BNG) is top of the agenda, requiring that “new houses [built]… protect and enhance nature, helping to deliver thriving natural spaces for local communities”.
 The principle will legally tie LAs, developers and other stakeholders to a BNG mandatory duty, requiring all new development to fulfill specific BNG targets.

-Join us on the 21st of May for an up-to-date brief on the biodiversity net gain duty and what it will mean for new development.
+Join us on the 7th October for an up-to-date brief on the biodiversity net gain duty and what it will mean for new development.
 You will receive an update from MHCLG and Natural England on the net gain duty and delve into good practice ways of fulfilling the duty such as through local nature recovery networks.